sami-dev/nodejs-express-okta-sample/README.md

-# NodeJS Express Sample OIDC Application for Okta
+# NodeJS Express Sample OIDC Application for your Okta Org

 This repository contains a sample Node JS application that uses Express framework.
 It uses OpenID Connect library to integrate with your Okta org.